ITDSystems/alvex-custom-workflows/README.md

+**This extension for Alfresco is obsolete and unsupported.
+Use it on your own risk.**

 [![Build Status](https://travis-ci.org/ITDSystems/alvex-custom-workflows.svg?branch=master)](https://travis-ci.org/ITDSystems/alvex-custom-workflows)

-Alvex custom workflows component (deprecated)
+Alvex custom workflows component (deprecated since Alfresco 4.2.f)
 ========================

 Includes a number of workflow for Alfresco that presents features of Alvex components and can be used for generic use cases: